Guru Gobind Singh

 Guru Gobind Singh (/pa/; born Gobind Das; (Note: His birth name being Gobind Rai is apocryphal.)
-22 December 1666 – 7 October 1708) was the tenth and last human Sikh Guru.
+22 December 1666 – 7 October 1708) (Note: Whilst 1666 is the popularly accepted birth-year of the guru, the majority of 18th century sources give his birth-year as 1661 and it was only in sources starting in 1797 that claimed he was born in 1666.
+Satnam Singh uses 1661 as his birth-year in his book on the guru's period.) was the tenth and last human Sikh Guru.
 (Note: In 1708, the Guruship was passed on to the holy Sikh scripture, Guru Granth Sahib, which is now considered the living Guru by the followers of the Sikh faith.)
 He was a warrior, poet, and philosopher.
 In 1675, at the age of nine, he was formally made the leader of the Sikhs after his father Guru Tegh Bahadur—the ninth Sikh Guru—was executed by the emperor Aurangzeb.
 (Note: Jenkins, Grewal, and Olson state Tegh Bahadur was executed for refusing to convert to Islam.
 Whereas, Truschke states Tegh Bahadur was executed for causing unrest in the Punjab.)
 His four biological sons died during his lifetime—two in battle and two executed by the Mughal administrator Wazir Khan.

 Among his notable contributions to Sikhism are founding the Sikh warrior community called Khalsa in 1699 and introducing the Five Ks, the five articles of faith that Khalsa Sikhs wear at all times.
 Guru Gobind Singh is credited with the Dasam Granth whose hymns are a sacred part of Sikh prayers and Khalsa rituals.
 He is also credited as the one who finalized and enshrined the Guru Granth Sahib as Sikhism's primary holy religious scripture and the eternal Guru.
 He also established the concept of Guru Panth as his spiritual successor, however this manner of guruship is seldom evoked today.
+Guru Gobind Singh is remembered as being the founder of Paonta Sahib (in 1685) and Damdama Sahib (in 1705).